robotics-upo/ars548_ros/Readme.md

         This file has the data structure for the list of object messages.
 It has an array of messages from the Object.msg file
     * ### DetectionList.msg
         This file has the data structure for the list of detection messages.
 It has an array of messages from the Detection.msg file.
     * ### The rest of files are the messages to configure the radar.
-(They are unused in this project)
+(They are unused in this project yet)

 Before Downloading the code:
 ---
 For the code to Work properly you must first do this steps.

-- Have ros 2, rviz 2, tf2 and colcon installed.
+- Have ROS Noetic, RViz, tf2 and catkin installed.
 - Configure the Network connection with the radar.

-In this file, we are working with the **ROS 2 Humble** distribution on Ubuntu 22.04, so all of the ROS 2 commands that we will be using are from this particular distribution.
-In case you use another ROS 2 distribution, this commands may change a bit.
+In this file, we are working with the **ROS Noetic** distribution on Ubuntu 20.04, so all of the ROS commands that we will be using are from this particular distribution.
+In case you use another ROS distribution, this commands may change a bit.

-* ### Install ROS 2:
+* ### Install ROS:
-    To install ROS 2 you can follow this tutorial: <https://docs.ros.org/en/humble/Installation.html>
+    To install ROS you can follow this tutorial: <https://docs.ros.org/en/noetic/Installation.html>

-* ### Install RVIZ 2:
+* ### Install RVIZ:
     This tool will be used to show the pointClouds that this driver will create to test it.\
-    To install RVIZ 2, run this command on your terminal:
+    To install RVIZ, run this command on your terminal:
     ```
-    sudo apt-get install ros-humble-rviz2
+    sudo apt-get install ros-noetic-rviz
     ```
 * ### Install TF 2:
     To install TF 2 and all of its tools, run the next command on your terminal:
     ```
-    sudo apt-get install ros-humble-tf2-ros ros-humble
+    sudo apt-get install ros-noetic-tf2-ros
-    ```
-* ### Install Colcon:
-    This tool is used to build ROS packages.\
-    To install Colcon, execute the following command on your computer:
-    ```
-    sudo apt install python3-colcon-common-extensions
     ```

 * ### Configure the Network to connect with the radar: